Neo Aura Quad 6

 Update: here’s a link to the main Neo Aura page: Neo Aura

-Meet the Neo Aura High Definition Pickup.
+Meet the Neo Aura Extended Response Pickup.
 This is not your grandfather’s pickup!
 These are new generation, 21st century pickups, designed for the modern guitar player.

 Neo Aura Bottom View

 The coils are connected series phase-opposing, like a typical humbucker.
 The Neodymium magnets’ north all point toward the center.
 This setup doubles the signal strength (about twice that of the vertically oriented single coil) while eliminating the hum.
 The coils are dead quiet!
 And I mean dead quiet!
 Using an oscilloscope, I had to place a hefty power transformer a few millimetres above the coil to actually see the hum being cancelled while switching one coil on and off.

 Innovation is so hard!
 People often ask me why I don’t just do it like everybody else; —you know, the “tried-and-true” path.
 The easy path.
 Well, I enjoy innovating and I’m not complaining.
 Such is the nature of Research and Development.
 Anything worth doing is not easy.
 We have this box full of failed projects as proof!

 Now it turns out that the multichannel sidewinder project is another dead end.
 All tests (power tests, noise tests, spectrum analysis) ran perfectly, except one.
 It failed the crosstalk test.
 The original Neo multichannel pickup still proves to be the king of the hill with measured -38dB crosstalk.
 Contrary to what I initially expected, crosstalk is worse with the side-wound pickups measuring an abysmal -24dB